 - DFEH-188, which covers the California Family Rights Act.

 - A Workers’ Compensation “Time of Hire” information sheet, which you can also get from your workers’ comp insurer.

 - A DLSE-NTE form, in accordance with the Wage Theft Prevention Act (if your employee is exempt, you can skip this one).

 - “Rights of Victims of Domestic Violence, Sexual Assault and Stalking,” another information sheet about rights your employee has in the case of domestic abuse.

 - Copies of all the workplace postings you researched in step #1 (both general and industry-specific).

 That’s quite a list.
-Note that it’s as up-to-date and accurate as we could make it, but you should be sure to double-check it with federal and state information sites to be sure you’ve got the most current information possible.
+Note that it’s as up-to-date and accurate as we could make it, but you should be sure to double-check it with state and federal law sites to be sure you’ve got the most current information possible.

 Almost finished.
 Now, it’s your turn to fill out some paperwork.